 Before starting the installation, be sure to refer to the instructions included in the manufacturer's lifting kit.
 If you have questions before, during, or after installing lift kits, do not hesitate to contact us.

-Besides, after putting in place, to make sure everything goes smoothly and without trouble, we recommend checking your car by a suspension specialist who can ensure that all parts are in the right place and fit your vehicle.
+Besides, after putting it in place, to make sure everything goes smoothly and without trouble, we recommend checking your car with a suspension lift kit specialist who can ensure that all parts are in the right place and fit your vehicle.

 Know Your Kind of Suspension

 To ensure you can use the correct type of lift kit for your vehicle, be sure and check out the type of lift kit specifically designed for your vehicle.
 Some additional suggested tools in the type of suspension system used in your vehicle may be listed below.
 In summary, light trucks, and other vehicles have one of the following suspension types:

 - Coil Spring Suspension